spectrocloud/librarium/content/docs/12-enterprise-version/06-air-gap-repo.md

 ---
-title: "Air Gap Mode "
+title: "Install in an Air Gap Environment"
 metaTitle: "Air Gap Mode"
 metaDescription: "Learn how to install Palette into an air gap environment."
 icon: ""